-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 Social proof testimonials

 Scale social proof using testimonial video ads without chasing customers for recordings.
-Deliver reviews, results and success stories in a high-converting UGC format.
+Deliver reviews, results, and success stories in high-converting UGC format.

 Product demonstrations

 Tutorial-style UGC showing how products work.
-Avatar walks through features, demonstrates use cases, explains benefits.
-Educational format that reduces hesitation to purchase.
+Avatar walks through features, demonstrates use cases, and explains benefits.
+Educational format that reduces purchase hesitation.

 Comparison and alternatives

 "I switched from [competitor] to [your product]" style ads.
-Avatar explains why they made the switch, what’s better, results they achieved.
-Competitive positioning in authentic UGC format.
+Avatar explains why they made the switch, what’s better, and the results they achieved.
+Competitive positioning in an authentic UGC format.

 Seasonal and promotional

-Generate timely UGC ads for sales, holidays, limited offers.
+Generate timely UGC ads for sales, holidays, and limited-time offers.
 Black Friday urgency.
 Holiday gift guides.
 Summer product launches.
-Create seasonal creative fast without seasonal creator availability issues.
+Create seasonal creative quickly without running into seasonal creator availability issues.

 From global training to video ads, HeyGen empowers anyone (yes, you) to create high-quality, scalable video content for every need.
-Here are some of the benefits our customers value most:
+Here are some of the benefits our customers appreciate most:

 See how businesses like yours scale content creation and drive growth with the most innovative image-to-video platform on the market.